DataIntellectTech/TorQ/README.md

   * Add custom hook (.servers.connectcustom) which is invoked whenever a new connection is made (allows, for example, subscription to a new process)
   * Add optional application detail file ($KDBCONFIG/application.txt) to allow customisation of the start up banner (application version etc.)
   * If required env. variables (KDBCODE, KDBCONFIG, KDBLOG) are not set they will default to $QHOME/code, $QHOME/config, $QHOME/logs respectively (previously the process failed and exited)
+- **2.0, Jan 2015**:
+  * Added RDB process which extends r.q from kdb+ tick.
+  * Added WDB to write down data periodically throughout the day.
+Extends w.q.
+  * Added Reporting Process to run reports periodically and process the results
+  * Added Subscription code to manage multiple subscriptions to different data sources
+  * Added email library which uses libcurl.
+Used to send emails from TorQ processes
+  * Added standard monitoring checks to the database code
+  * Added data loader script.
+Utility functions to load a directory of data into a database in chunks, sort and part at the end
+  * Added tickerplant log recovery utilities to recover as many messages as possible from a log file rather than just stopping at the first bad message
+  * Added compression process to run and compress a given database
+  * Modified compression code to handle par.txt databases
+  * Modified compression code and housekeeping process to run with kdb+ 2.*
+  * Removed launchtick scripts and some default configuration: to create a test system, install a starter pack